learn-co-curriculum/phase-1-using-fetch/README.md

 ## Setup

-This is a code along reading.
+This is a code-along reading.
 Please fork and clone this reading down to your local computer before starting.

 ## Introduction